 Ask relatives for clear information about your family history of cancer, including type(s) of cancer, age(s) when it was found, and treatments received.
 Pathology and medical records are also helpful.
 You should be given a family history form to fill out.
 Or you can download the family history form here.
 Your initial visit takes about one hour.
 If you are a new patient to the practice you may meet with a doctor.
 You may also find it helpful to bring someone with you to your appointment.

 Your genetic counselor may find that your risk of having a genetic susceptibility to cancer is low, and recommend against genetic testing.

 If your family history does suggest a hereditary cancer syndrome, we will work together on a genetic testing plan for you and/or other family members.

-A specialist in hereditary cancer syndromes, Jess worked in prenatal, pediatric, and lab-based genetic counseling before joining NECS in 2010.
+A specialist in hereditary cancer syndromes, Jess is Board-Certified in Genetic Counseling (CGC) and Nursing.
+She worked in prenatal, pediatric, and lab-based genetic counseling before joining NECS in 2010.
 She offers patients empathetic support in making decisions about genetic testing, and interpreting the results.

 Your genetic counselor will talk with you about different issues so you can make an informed decision about genetic testing.
 Questions to consider:

 The cost of genetic testing has decreased significantly in recent years.
 Most insurance companies will cover genetic testing when your genetic counselor determines there are specific risk factors in your personal or family history.
 The genetic counselor will determine that at your visit.